cyo-the-vile/Mega-CD-QSB/README.md

 -V1 Tested and soldered to hardware but holes are too small for any widespread or retail use.
 For testing and debugging it should be sufficient.

 -V2 has an added second layer for the flex PCB for GND and has not been tested yet.

+The FFC can be plugged into a breakout PCB to view BUS information on a logic anaylzer such as Quartus Signaltap or a Salae clone with sigrok software.